MewesK/TwigExcelBundle/README.md

         ...
         {% endxlssheet %}

- * Cannot contain 'xlsdocument', 'xlssheet', 'xlscell' or 'xlsdrawing' tags
+ * Cannot contain 'xlsdocument', 'xlssheet', 'xlscell', 'xlsleft', 'xlscenter' or 'xlsright' tags
  * May contain one or more 'xlsheader', 'xlsfooter', 'xlsrow' and 'xlsdrawing' tags

 #### Attributes